Observation of the pressure effect in simulations of droplets splashing on a dry surface: Discussion

+Since droplet deposition is dominated by inertia and not by contact line dissipation \citep{squires2005}, independent of the argument of how a gas film forms under the liquid sheet, one can investigate the model's predictions for lamella formation and liquid sheet breakup.
+The theory states that a lamella will be ejected when the acceleration of a material point in the lamella is larger than the acceleration of the spreading radius of the drop.
+This acceleration is determined by a balance between inertial, viscous, and capillary forces, leading to an ejection time prediction:
-Where $t_{e,R}$ is the sheet ejection time, non-dimensionalized with the impact velocity, $v_{0}$, and the droplet radius, $r_{0}$.
-To determine the sheet ejection time, the following equation is used:

-Here $c_{1}$ and $c$ are two constants with the values $c_{1} = \sqrt{3}/2$ and $c = 1.1$.
-Lastly, Mongruel et al. \cite{mongruel2009} propose the following scaling for the non-dimensional ejection velocity:
+Here $t_{e,R}$ is the sheet ejection time, non-dimensionalized with the impact velocity, $v_{0}$, and the droplet radius, $r_{0}$, and $c_{1}$ and $c$ are two constants with the values $c_{1} = \sqrt{3}/2$ and $c = 1.1$.
+Using the ejection time, the ejection velocity can be calculated with the equation:

-The above equations give the results shown in Fig.~\ref{vImpactvsvEject}.
-In this figure Ethanol refers to the simulations of ethanol in air, ``High viscosity'' refers to simulations of a fluid with $10$ times the viscosity of ethanol in air, and ``High surface tension'' refers to simulations of a fluid with $20$ times the surface tension of ethanol in air.
-The theoretical curves correspond to the predictions for ethanol drops in air.
-To plot the theoretical curves of \citet{mandre2012} and \citet{riboux2014}, the prefactors that are provided with their respective theories are used.
-Since, \citet{mongruel2009} do not provide a pre-factor, a prefactor of $0.275$ was chosen to match the data.
-To be able to clearly observe the differences in scaling of the liquid sheet ejection velocity as function of the impact velocity, velocities are not non-dimensionalized.

-At the outset, we hasten to note that the results from our simulations cannot distinguish unequivocally between the different proposed scaling laws for the lamella ejection velocity as function of the impact velocity.
-However, it is clear that the prefactors given by \citet{mandre2012} and \citet{riboux2014} do not fit our data well.
-In the case of the skating-drop model, this could be attributed to differences in geometry.
-Their predictions are for droplets in a planar geometry, while the simulations were performed in an axisymmetric geometry.
-In the case of the dewetting model, this could be explained by the fact that the experiments that were used to fit their model did not have access to the time and length scales that these simulations can capture.
+The above equation is used to calculate the lamella ejection velocity in figure~\ref{fig:vImpactvsvEject}.
+As was mentioned above, although the scaling of the ejection velocity as function of the impact velocity is consistent with our data, the provided fitting parameters do not fit our data well.
+This could be explained by the fact that the experiments that were used to fit their model did not have access to the time and length scales that these simulations can capture.
 Since the velocity of a lamella changes rapidly after ejection, this can lead to a significant error.
-The simulations also reveal other discrepancies.
-First, they show that lamella ejection velocity depends on surface tension and viscosity; the skating-drop model, however, does not incorporate either of these variables.
-The lamella formation model, on the other hand, does predict that the ejection velocities for high viscosity droplets are about $\sqrt{10}$ times lower than the ejection velocities for the normal ethanol droplets.
-However, this model does not incorporate surface tension.
-Lastly, for the dewetting model, after fitting the model to our simulation data, we find that it correctly predicts the effect of surface tension, but not that of viscosity.
+However, even after fitting the model to our simulation data for an ethanol droplet, we find that it correctly predicts the effect of surface tension, but not the effect of viscosity.